By Alexa Ashworth

 This disorder is a continuation of inner approvals and disapprovals that want to leave you restless.
 However, when you choose to be in it, truly be in it, and by “it” I mean your own humanly existence with a conscious understanding of where you are at in your cycle, then you can deeply accept, understand, and rest because the truth is “it” is just you.
 Nothing else, No one else is against you or for you.
 You are just unapologetically, authentically you.

 As I continue to walk through my days, I allow the different voices to go through me at different times and label the voices, so I can journal the message that comes through with each new voice that speaks profound wisdom to me.
-I now see the monster residing within me as me, not separate, and I am choosing to love it.
-As I continue to journal what comes up for me, it is taming the beast within.
+I now see the monster residing within me as me, not separate, and I am courageously choosing to love it.
+As I continue to journal my experiences living with PMDD, it is taming the beast within.